galette/galettedoc/source/development/plugins.rst

 Add actions on members
 ----------------------

-It is possible for a plugin to add actions on members, adding one or more entries in members list "actions" column, or displaying one member informations.
+It is possible for a plugin to add actions on members, adding one or more entries in members list "actions" column, or displaying one member information.

 An ``adh_actions.tpl`` file in your plugin templates will add new actions in members list, with a simple list of links: